nextcloud/documentation/admin_manual/installation/system_requirements.rst

 Server
 ------

 For best performance, stability and functionality we have documented some recommendations for running a Nextcloud server.
-Running Nextcloud with PHP on Windows or macOS is unsupported and will not work as .
+The Nextcloud server is not compatible with Windows and macOS.

 .. note:: If you plan a setup for your organization and you rely on professional deployment consulting (e.g. efficient and
           reliable scaling) and support, we strongly recommend you to check out our `enterprise support